 OUR FELLOWSHIP PROGRAM

-We are currently accepting applications for our Fall 2018 Recruitment cycle until September 30, 2018.
-All applicants will hear back on the status of their application no later than Sunday, October 7.
-A staff orientation and bonding retreat (4-5 hours) will take place in mid-October and kick off a two month fellowship program.
+We are currently accepting applications for our Fall 2019 Recruitment cycle until Sunday, September 22, 2019.
+All applicants will hear back on the status of their application no later than Monday, September 30.
+A staff orientation and retreat (4-5 hours) will take place Saturday, October 5 and kick off a six week fellowship program, concluding with a graduation on Saturday, November 16.
+Exceptionally qualified applicants (based on age and experience, among other factors) may have the option of bypassing the program and directly joining our staff.

-Over these two months (October-December), your cohort will work collaboratively, spending time with members of our other teams and working on a joint group project and event.
+Over those six weeks, you’ll be placed in a cohort that will work collaboratively, spending time with members of our other teams and working on a joint group project and event.
 This entails a mandatory one hour meeting online each week, as well as additional time to work on a weekly exercise and fellowship-long project.
-The weekly meeting offers chances for updates, education, and team building.
-A series of workshops will also be made available, both in person and online.
+The weekly meeting offers chances for logistical updates, education, and team building.
 During the course of the fellowship, you’ll gain skills in each of our departments, make new friends and connections in a wide range of fields, and will be offered a spot on one of our fully integrated teams in January.

 frequently asked questions

 What is the time commitment?
-The fellowship will take place from October to December with a break during finals season.
+The fellowship will take place from Saturday, October 5 thru Saturday, November 19.
 The estimated weekly time commitment is 5 hours, but this may vary week to week.
 With the exception of the mandatory meeting, the vast majority of your work will be done on your own time.
+The weekly meeting time will be determined with all the fellows’ schedules in mind and will last for a hour per week for 6 weeks.

 Can my fellowship hours count for community service or service learning hours?
 Yes!
 Kollab SF is more than happy to sign off on your hours.